Top Architects and Designers

 About Hospitality Design Group

 The Hospitality Design Group specializes in restaurant design and operates on the philosophy that “all areas within a restaurant should be designed.”
-The firm has worked on projects in Texas and California and has several national restaurant chains as clients.
+The firm has worked on projects in Texas and California and has gained several national restaurant chains as clients over the years.
 Principal architect Robert L. Herbage started the firm in 1984.
 He has more than 30 years of experience as a designer and has worked on a host of major restaurant and hospitality projects.
 He received his bachelor’s degree in architecture from California State Polytechnic University in Pomona.
-The firm’s Director of Development Consulting is Chris Tripoli, who has experience opening many restaurants during his 25 years in the industry and is the president of A’La Carte Foodservice Consulting Group.
+The firm’s Director of Development Consulting is Chris Tripoli, another notable individual who has experience opening many restaurants during his 25 years in the industry and is the president of A’La Carte Foodservice Consulting Group.

 One of San Antonio’s top architecture firms, Lake|Flato has been influencing the city since 1984 with its concentration on sustainable design and urban revitalization.
 Founders Ted Flato and David Lake, both American Institute of Architects (AIA) Fellows, lead the 89-person firm, which has won numerous awards, including the Global Award for Sustainable Architecture and AIA’s Firm of Year award.
 Architect Magazine has placed the firm in the Top 10 of its annual Top 50 list, and Fast Company has called it one the Top 10 most innovative architecture firms in the world.
 Focused on designing energy- and resource-saving buildings and finding new uses for old buildings with strong bones and historical significance, Lake|Flato also has an office in nearby Austin.